takahser/nem-library-docs/docs/index.md

 CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## Changelog

+### 0.9.0

+**BRAKING CHANGES**

+- [TransferTransaction](/documentation/transaction.md): amount and mosaic fields are now private, you have to use xem() and mosaic() methods instead
+- [AccountHttp](/documentation/account.md): replaced function arguements by QueryParams & changed the order of the params in some cases

+**NEW FEATURES**

+- [TransferTransaction](/documentation/transaction.md): added containMosaic method to verify if the Transfer Transaction contains mosaics
+- Address now accepts lowercase
+- MosaicId.toString() returns the same as MosaicId.description()

 ### 0.8.2
 - QRService: Added address and transaction generate and decrypt QR code